 You’re about to delve into key strategies that can help prevent brand dilution.

-First, you’ll learn why it’s crucial to focus on your core brand before expanding or diversifying.
+First, you’ll learn why focusing on your core brand is crucial before expanding or diversifying.

 Then, we’ll explore the importance of maintaining consistent brand messaging and positioning, followed by an insightful discussion on strategic product line extensions.

 The core brand refers to the fundamental essence, identity, and values that define a company, product, or service.
 It represents the intrinsic qualities and attributes that set a brand apart.

 It encompasses the brand’s values, mission, vision, unique selling propositions, and overall brand essence.

 When you prioritize your core brand, you ensure that all decisions, strategies, and actions align with and reinforce your brand’s identity.